 Tom Spitzer, the company’s former president in the late 1970s, ended up owning the River City Rascals independent minor league baseball team.
 Tom and Jerry Spitzer and Dan Pepper owned Adams Dairy Company, which they purchased from E. C. Adams Jr. in 1978.

 The McGuinness Era

-In 1986, John McGuinness, another former president who had run the chain for a couple of years in the 1970s, and his wife Barbara, bought Velvet Freeze from Daniel Pepper.
+In 1986, John McGuinness, another former executive who had run the chain for a couple of years in the 1970s, and his wife Barbara, bought Velvet Freeze from Daniel Pepper.
 The purchase price was never disclosed, and Pepper’s only comment was that the chain wasn’t in bankruptcy.

 The chain wasn’t bankrupt but it was clearly in trouble.
 The Kansas City factory closed in 1985.
 In 1986, 30 stores remained in St. Louis.
 The company-owned stores all closed in 1986 and 1987.
 The St. Louis factory and headquarters closed about a year later, in 1986, and what remained of the company outsourced ice cream production to Pevely Dairy.